 Crude oil prices surpass US$100 a barrel as the Iran war impedes production and shipping

-US President Donald Trump on Sunday (Mar 8) dismissed the war-related spike in oil prices as a "small price to pay" for removing the threat of Iran's nuclear program.
+US President Donald Trump dismissed the war-related spike in oil prices as a "small price to pay" for removing the threat of Iran's nuclear programme.

+TOKYO: Oil prices surged about 20 per cent in early trade on Monday (Mar 9), hitting their highest since July 2022, as the expanding US-Israeli war with Iran fuelled fears of tighter supply and prolonged disruptions to shipments through the Strait of Hormuz.

+Iran on Monday named Mojtaba Khamenei to succeed his father Ali Khamenei as supreme leader, signalling that hardliners remain firmly in charge in Tehran a week into its conflict with the United States and Israel.

 "Short term oil prices, which will drop rapidly when the destruction of the Iran nuclear threat is over, is a very small price to pay for USA, and World, Safety and Peace.
 ONLY FOOLS WOULD THINK DIFFERENTLY!" he wrote on his Truth Social platform.